 For the full list of formulas that banks use to calculate credit card points, do refer to these articles:

 What transactions aren’t eligible for DBS Points?

-A full list of transactions that do not earn DBS Points can be found in the T&C.
+A full list of transactions that do not earn DBS Points can be found at point 2.6 of the T&Cs.